recurrenc/B.tech-Practice-Session/README.md

 # B.tech-Practice-Session

-During My B.TECH Career, Whatever I learn is available in this Repository.
+During My B.TECH Career, Whatever I learn from Hackerrank and Leetcode is available in this Repository.